How to Get A Personal Loan in 5 Easy Steps

 “Consumers have to understand what type of loan they are getting,” Toms said.
 “If you are going for a secured loan, like a mortgage, it will always have a lower interest rate.
 If it is an unsecured loan, you are dealing with a higher cost of capital.
 Consumers need to understand that going into it.”

-4. Compare offers
+4. Compare offers and accept one

 Once you receive offers, compare them.
 Look at the interest rates lenders are quoting — and examine the APR quotes you get.
 The APR — your loan’s annual percentage rate — represents the total cost of your loan.
 The APR includes your loan’s interest rate as well as any origination fees your lender is charging, which is why that number is always higher than your interest rate.
 And that’s why it’s a more accurate representation of the total cost of borrowing money.
-You can compare personal loan offers here!

 5. Receive your money